 Origins of the Kanban board

 First of all, it is worthwhile to know where the idea of a Kanban board stems from.
-Kanban was originally a scheduling and inventory-control system which Toyota used to standardize the way parts in their JIT (just-in-time) production lines moved from one stage to another.
+Kanban was originally a scheduling and inventory-control system that Toyota used to standardize the way parts in their JIT (just-in-time) production lines moved from one stage to another.
 Engineer Taiichi Ohno from Toyota came up with the idea for Kanban boards after seeing a similar system in a US supermarket.
 There, store shelves were filled with products that met customer demand.
-They were refilled only when there was a visual sign of need for that.
-In other words, the system used a pull instead of push approach.
+They were refilled only when there was a visual sign of the need for that.
+In other words, the system used a pull instead of a push approach.
 Taiichi observed that he could apply this shelf-stocking technique to a manufacturing process.
 Thus a Kanban board was born.

 Kanban is sometimes referred to as the nervous system of the Lean production stream.
 Just like the human brain sends instructions to our various body parts, a Kanban system gives production control instructions to each and every work area.
 It does this by connecting information flow with material flow.
 As well as by attaching Kanban cards to symbolize individual tasks.
-This is true for physical as well as for a digital Kanban board.
+This is true for physical as well as for an online Kanban board.

 Seven wastes as defined by Taiichi Ohno that a Kanban board can help you avoid